f-squirrel/f-squirrel.github.io/_posts/2022-09-16-dockerized-cpp-with-vscode.md

 * `"image"` - the image we use for building the project
 * `"runArgs"` - represents the flags provided to `docker run` for launching the container for auto-completion.
 In this example, I added the basic flags required for debugging in Docker.
 * `"extensions"` - a list of VS Code extensions to be installed in the container.
-I have added only `clangd` at the moment, but more will be added soon.
+I have added only `clangd`, but more will be added soon.
 * `"workspaceMount"` - mounting point; in our case, we mount the current directory to the directory `example` in the container.
 The very same way we did in the build container.
 * `"onCreateCommand"` is a bit ugly: the build container comes without Git, so I had to install it every time the auto-completion container is created.
-I believe there is a cleaner way to do it, but it worked fine for me.
+I believe there is a cleaner way to do it, but it worked fine.

 After the Docker extension is installed and the `.devcontainer.json` file is placed in the repository, VS Code proposes to re-open the project in the container: